MicrosoftDocs/win32-pr.pt-br/desktop-src/DirectShow/ec-dvd-chapter-autostop.md

 ## <a name="remarks"></a>Comentários

-Esse evento é gerado no domínio do título.
+Esse evento é gerado no domínio de título.

 ## <a name="requirements"></a>Requisitos